MirkoLouis/Meerko-Bittorent-Client/README.md

 ## Usage

-To download a torrent, run the client from the command line, providing a path to a `.torrent` file or a magnet link.
+To download a torrent, you can run the client from the command line, providing a path to a `.torrent` file or a magnet link, or use the built exe in the releases section of the repository, the recommended way for most people.

 ```bash
 python -m meerko_bittorent <torrent_source> <save_path>